 “From the looks of it, you never have trouble eating.”

-And with that Haas the Adventure Cat and Spanky the Flying Kitten came inside, jumped in bed, their wet paws needing on their parents’ faces, begging for food.
+And with that Haas the Adventure Cat and Spanky the Flying Kitten came inside and jumped in bed, their wet paws needing on their mamma's face, begging for food.
 As the sun rose, they gobbled up their breakfast.

 “Oh!
 I forgot.
 I saved you something,” said Spanky, unfolding his paw.